storyfeet/ticket_master/README.md

 You will also see a text input and a "Tickets by Email" Button.
 If you input a user email, and select this, it will bring up the list of that users tickets, paginated as before.

-The app will show tickets to all users, but will only allow the appropriate people to make/close tickets.
+The app will show tickets publically, but will only allow the appropriate people to make/close tickets.

-Normal Users can Create and Close Tickets their own tickets.
+* Normal Users can Create and Close Tickets their own tickets.
-Admin Users can also close other people's tickets.
+* Admin Users can also close other people's tickets.

 After the database is seeded, there will be 2 users available: